 Mode of Outreach Target of Outreach Summary of Outreach Outcomes URL (If applicable)

-Other - Non-targeted/ broad Summary of response/attendance: https://commerce.
+Other - Non-targeted/ broad Summary of response/attendance: N/A

-Public community Commerce provided the public with access to mt.gov/Consolidat
+Email community Commerce announced the development and

-Repositories hardcopies of the Draft 2022-2023 AAP at over ed-Plan
+Listserv availability of the draft 2023-2024 AAP by

-20 publicly accessible locations across
+emailing notice to the Consolidated Plan

-Montana.
+contact list.

-5 Summary of comments received: See
+1 Summary of comments received: See

-Appendix B for a summary of c Appendix B for a summary of comments
+Appendix B for a summary of comments

 received and responses provided.

 Summary of comments not accepted and

 reasons: See Appendix B for a summary of

 comments not accepted and reasons.